sphaero/sphof/docs/test1.rst

 In this first test we will create a program which handles multiple painters.
 This is often a problem in concurrent programs as OpenGL and most graphic libraries can only run in the main thread.
-Therefore it is impossible to let multiple programs draw on the display.
+Therefore it is impossible to let multiple Actors draw on the display.
 We will need to workaround this limitation.

 You need to use the :doc:`Canvas Actor classes <canvas_actors>`